icemanind/Basice/README.md

 This program will print `HELLO `, then jump to line 60 and print `WORLD!!!`, then it will return and execution will start back at line 40 and print `THIS LINE WILL EXECUTE AFTER GOSUB RETURNS!`.

+## Graphics
+#### SCREEN
+To be able to use graphics, you need to switch to a graphics screen instead of the default console text screen.
+To do this, you can use the `SCREEN` statement:

+    10 SCREEN 2

+The above program will switch to the graphics screen and you can then issue graphics statements.
+The `SCREEN` statement will accept either `1` or `2` as a parameter. `SCREEN 1` is the default console text screen. `SCREEN 2` is the graphics screen.

+#### POINT
+The `POINT` statement will draw a single point on the screen at the given coordinates, in the given color.
+If no color is specified, then it will draw the point using the foreground color of the `COLOR` statement.
+Here is an example:

+    10 SCREEN 2
+    20 POINT 35, 50, RGB(255, 0, 0)

+The program above will draw a red dot, `35` pixels right and `50` pixels down.
+The following program does the same exact thing:

+    10 SCREEN 2
+    20 COLOR RGB(255, 0, 0)
+    30 POINT 35, 50
+#### LINE
+The `LINE` statement will draw a line starting at the first coordinates specified and ending at the last coordinates specified.
+You can also add an optional color.
+Just like with the `POINT` statement, if you do not specify a color, it uses the color set from the `COLOR` statement.
+Here is an example:

+    10 SCREEN 2
+    20 LINE 35, 50, 128, 72, RGB(0, 255, 0)

+The program above will draw a green line starting `35` pixels right and `50` pixels down and ending at `128` pixels right and `72` pixels down.
+The following program does the same exact thing:

+    10 SCREEN 2
+    20 COLOR RGB(0, 255, 0)
+    30 LINE 35, 50, 128, 72

 ## Functions